 An executive chairman (EC), on the other hand, will make themselves available to help in some of the day-to-day in the company, but the extent of their role is dependent on how the company structures itself.
 The EC role can vary depending on the company and the EC’s time commitment.
 However, it’s safe to say that they make themselves more available to the CEO and the company in general.

 Relationship between Chairman & CEO

 Lets stay focused on the Executive Chair role (vs. just Chair) for now.
 An executive chairman (EC) is a pretty interesting position.
 For one, executives of the company report to the CEO, seeing as the CEO is the head of the company.
-So the EC essentially reports to the CEO as an executive resource.
-But the Executive Chairman is also considered as the boss of the CEO (the CEO reports to the entire Board who act collectively as his or her “boss”).
+So, believe it or not, the EC essentially reports to the CEO as an executive resource.
+But, that being said, the Executive Chairman is also considered as the boss of the CEO (the CEO reports to the entire Board who act collectively as his or her “boss”).

 Let’s use Eric Schmidt being named executive chairman of Google in 2011 as an example.
 He previously held the position of CEO but he stepped down and handed the reigns over to Larry Page.
 As an executive chairman he acted as adviser to both co-founders Page and Sergey Brin.

 In summary, as an EC, you are: 1) a CEO-coach, 2) an executive team adviser, and 3) a leader of the Board of Directors (who, in turn, act collectively as the “boss” of the CEO).

 So here’s what I would recommend to my peers if they were to take on an EC role.
 I’ll call it my “Executive Chairman Starter Kit” – and I have to caveat that, as an EC, you might find that the CEO has some, a lot, or a little of the following already: